hacking variation delivery and performance with ReactJS, Webpack and some NodeJS

 • other.example.js

-Important note: Do not forget to set content type to “text/javascript” when sending js to client.
+Important Note: Set content type to “text/javascript” when delivering JavaScript to clients.